rahmatagungj/clean-architecture-js/readme.md

 ## File Structure

 - `DB` - Database file
-- `example-with-framework` - Example with framework to run architecture
+- `example` - Example with framework to run architecture
 - `src/Web/Http` - Main web controller
 - `src/UseCases/Payload` - All Payload format of use cases
 - `src/UseCases/UseCase` - Use case to run specification